rclark848/PIRE_Bioinformatics/Day_1_Labs/Hardy-Weinberg_Proportions_Lab.md

 salloc -c 12
 ```

 We only want to calculate HWP within each population.
 To do so, we need to create a text file that specifies which individuals to keep and which to exclude for each population, just like in the previous lab.
-We alraedy have a file for Japan (J), but for now we need files for Indonesia (N) and Philippines (P).
+We already have a file for Japan (J), but for now we need files for Indonesia (N) and Philippines (P).
 \
 \
-To get ready, navigate to your andbox if you're not already there
+To get ready, navigate to your sandbox if you're not already there

 ``` bash
 cd /cm/shared/courses/Bioinfo_Workshop/sandboxes/yoursandbox/